psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 ```

-Restart the samba service:
+Restart the `samba` service:
 ```bash
 assistant@linuxbabe:~$ sudo service smbd restart
 ```
-Once Samba has restarted, use this command to check your smb.conf for any syntax errors
+Once Samba has restarted, use this command to check your smb.conf for any syntax errors:
 ```bash
 assistant@linuxbabe:~$ testparm
 Load smb config files from /etc/samba/smb.conf